imsg8/Sem-5-Labs/README.md

 - **Description:** This section includes code and exercises related to Operating Systems.
 - **Update Schedule:** Updates will be made every **Monday**.
-- **Topics Covered:** Process management, memory management, synchronization, and more.

 ### 🌐 Computer Networks Lab

 - **Description:** This section features code and exercises focused on Computer Networks.
 - **Update Schedule:** Updates will be made every **Thursday**.
-- **Topics Covered:** Network protocols, socket programming, and other networking concepts.

 ## Update Schedule